probml/pyprobml/README.md

 # pyprobml
-Python 3 code for the second edition of my book "Machine learning: a probabilistic perspective" (http://people.cs.ubc.ca/~murphyk/MLbook/).
+Python 3 code for the second edition of my book [Machine learning: a probabilistic perspective](http://people.cs.ubc.ca/~murphyk/MLbook/).
 This is work in progress, so expect rough edges.

 ## Notebooks